cut-lip/CalculatorPanel/src/readme.md

 Empty sets of parenthesis or brackets will be automatically removed upon evaluation: i.e. () or {}

-Trigonometric functions are evaluated in degrees, NOT radians.
+Trigonometric functions are evaluated in radians.